Public Hearings Frequently Asked Questions

 Can I watch public hearings on utility rate or siting cases from home if I cannot attend?

-In addition, the hearings will be recorded and posted on the website for those who prefer to watch at a later time.
+Yes.
+Public hearings are broadcast on the KCC's YouTube channel making it possible for those who cannot attend to watch the hearing live.
+In addition, the hearings will be recorded and available on YouTube for those who prefer to watch at a later time.